-We have historically repurchased shares of our Class A common stock from participants of the Panera Bread 1992 Stock Incentive Plan and the Panera Bread 2006 Stock Incentive Plan, as amended, or collectively, the Plans, through a share repurchase authorization approved by our Board.
+We have historically repurchased shares of our Class A common stock from participants of the Panera Bread 2006 Stock Incentive Plan, as amended, and the Panera Bread 2015 Stock Incentive Plan, or collectively, the Plans, through a share repurchase authorization approved by our Board.
 Repurchased shares are netted and surrendered as payment for applicable tax withholding on the vesting of participants' restricted stock.
-During fiscal 2014, we repurchased 35,461 shares of Class A common stock surrendered by participants of the Plans at a weighted-average price of \$151.17 per share for an aggregate purchase price of approximately \$5.4 million.
-During fiscal 2013, we repurchased 41,601 shares of Class A common stock surrendered by participants of the Plans at a weighted-average price of \$172.79 per share for an aggregate purchase price of approximately \$7.2 million.
-During fiscal 2012, we repurchased 42,100 shares of Class A common stock surrendered by participants of the Plans at a weighted-average price of \$16.53 per share for an aggregate purchase price of \$6.6 million.
+During fiscal 2015, we repurchased 28,018 shares of Class A common stock surrendered by participants of the Plans at an average price of \$196.78 per share for an aggregate purchase price of approximately \$5.5 million.
+During fiscal 2014, we repurchased 35,461 shares of Class A common stock surrendered by participants of the Plans at an average price of \$151.17 per share for an aggregate purchase price of approximately \$5.4 million.
+During fiscal 2013, we repurchased 41,601 shares of Class A common stock surrendered by participants of the Plans at an average price of \$172.79 per share for an aggregate purchase price of \$7.2 million.
 These share repurchases were made pursuant to the terms of the Plans and the applicable award agreements and were not made pursuant to publicly announced share repurchase authorizations.

-Term Loan
+Term Loans